Subject to the rules of administrative finality, fugitive felons and parole and probation

 NOTE: The warrant does not have to state that the individual is “fleeing” for the suspension

 SSI benefits will not be suspended or denied for fugitive status before August 1996.

 However, if the recipient is or was absent from a penal institution without authorization

-(e.g. escapee), he/she is still considered a resident of a penal institution and ineligible
+(e.g. escapee), they are still considered a resident of a penal institution and ineligible

 for SSI.
 This policy was in effect prior to August 1996.
 Therefore, N22 may be input